Fredobedo/openFFB/README.md

 This can be achieved thanks to an interface between the arcade System and the SBC, called "Sega FFB Controller" that you can get from Aganythe. (c/o https://www.gamoover.net/Forums/index.php?topic=42310.0)

-Please note that this Sega FFB Controller may achieve far more possibilities depending on the firmware we inject, that will not be covered here (i.e. act as an interface between a PC and a racing cab).
+Please note that this Sega FFB Controller may achieve far more possibilities depending on the firmware we inject but this will not be covered here (i.e. act as an interface between a PC and a racing cab).

 ![available](https://github.com/Fredobedo/openFFB/blob/master/docs/images/openffb_1.jpg?raw=true)